 Results from the report, which surveyed more than 1,000 adults, suggested that consumers’ confidence in their ability to stay safe from online scams and frauds is frequently not matched by their online shopping behaviour.
 This is a pressing fact, given the finding that more than half of Irish online shoppers plan to spend either the same or more in this year’s sales.

-To help educate and inform people about staying safe from scams this year, Ulster Bank has published six useful tips to consider when hunting down Black Friday bargains:
+To help educate and inform people about staying safe from scams this year, Ulster Bank has published 6 tips for safeguarding Black Friday:

 - Be vigilant.
 Just because someone knows basic personal details about you (such as names and addresses or even a mother’s maiden name), it doesn’t mean they are genuine.
 Listen to your instincts – if something doesn’t feel right, take a moment to stop and think things over.